 1. How to get rid of flies using apple cider vinegar

-ACV is known for its beneficial health properties and antibacterial action, but did you know that it's irresistible to house flies?
-The idea is to trap them in a ACV bath and drown them.
+The product you need to get rid of house flies effectively is actually apple cider vinegar.
+Apple cider vinegar is known for its beneficial health properties and antibacterial action, but did you know that it's irresistible to house flies?
+The idea is to trap them in an apple cider vinegar bath and drown them.

-1. Mix apple cider vinegar with equal parts washing up liquid to form a sticky mixture.
+- Mix apple cider vinegar with equal parts washing up liquid to form a sticky mixture.

-2. Cover with cling film tightly and make holes big enough for flies to pass through.
+- Cover with cling film tightly and make holes big enough for flies to pass through.

-3. Place in a spot the flies frequent.
+- Place in a spot the flies frequent.
 They'll be attracted into the bowl by the smell of the vinegar, but won't be able to get out because of the washing-up liquid.

 2. Make your own fly paper

 There are a ton of different sticky fly papers you can buy on Amazon (opens in new tab) and most are very effective at trapping indoor flies, but you can also DIY your own if you have no time to waste on even next day delivery.
 DIY flypaper isn't going to win a design award any time soon but it's actually pretty effective.
 Hang it in the places you spot houseflies buzzing around and if you're that way inclined, watch them flock...